On the heals of the news that in the last week 2 people have tried…

 As we had guessed, this is because Disney has separated the pools of available Park Pass reservations into three groups.
 The initial rush from Florida locals and Annual Passholders to return to Disney World as the parks reopen has been strong, or supply just hasn’t been enough.
 Since Disney hasn’t shared how many reservations are available to each group it’s hard to say.

-For that reason, it has been very difficult for Annual Passholders to get Park Reservations for this Summer.
+For that reason, it has been very difficult for Annual Passholders to get Park Reservations for this Summer and Fall.
 Things are improving slowly with Disney opening up moving inventory between groups, and APs can also sometimes find last-minute park passes when there are cancellations.

 Though it’s very difficult to get Park Pass reservations for Annual Passholders, if you are staying in a Disney Resort, it is much easier.